havocp/xsbt-wiki/Settings-Core.md

 * a5 is defined as the previous value of a5 + 1 and
   since no previous value of a5 was defined, it delegates to a4, resulting in 3+1=4.
 * b5 isn't defined explicitly, so it delegates to b4 and is therefore equal to 9 as well

+## sbt Settings Discussion

+### Scopes

+sbt defines a more complicated scope than the one shown here.
+It has four components: the project axis, the configuration axis, the task axis, and the extra axis.
+Each component may be [Global] (no specific value), [This] (current context), or [Select] (containing a specific value.  sbt resolves This to either [Global] or [Select] depending on the context.

+For example, in a project, a [This] project axis becomes a [Select] referring to the defining project.
+All other axes that are [This] are translated to [Global].
+Functions like inConfig and inTask transform This into a [Select] for a specific value.
+For example, `inConfig(Compile)(someSettings)` translates the configuration axis for all settings in _someSettings_ to be `Select(Compile)` if the axis value is [This].

+So, from the example and from sbt's scopes, you can see that the core settings engine does not impose much on the structure of a scope.
+All it requires is a delegates function `Scope => Seq[Scope]` and a `display` function.
+You can choose a scope type that makes sense for your situation.

+### Constructing settings

+The _app_, _value_, _update_, and related methods are the core methods for constructing settings.
+This example obviously looks rather different from sbt's interface because these methods are not typically used directly, but are wrapped in a higher-level abstraction.

+With the core settings engine, you work with HLists to access other setings.
+In sbt's higher-level system, there are wrappers around HList for TupleN and FunctionN for N = 1-9 (except Tuple1 isn't actually used).
+When working with arbitrary arity, it is useful to make these wrappers at the highest level possible.
+This is because once wrappers are defined, code must be duplicated for every N.  By making the wrappers at the top-level, this requires only one level of duplication.

+Additionally, sbt uniformly integrates its task engine into the settings system.
+The underlying settings engine has no notion of tasks.
+This is why sbt uses a `SettingKey` type and a `TaskKey` type.
+Methods on an underlying `TaskKey[T]` are basically translated to operating on an underlying `SettingKey[Task[T]]` (and they both wrap an underlying `AttributeKey`).

+For example, a := 3 for a SettingKey _a_ will very roughly translate to `setting(a, value(3))`.
+For a TaskKey _a_, it will roughly translate to `setting(a, value( task { 3 } ) )`.
+See main/Structure.scala for details.

+### Settings definitions

+sbt also provides a way to define these settings in a file (build.sbt and Build.scala).
+This is done for build.sbt using basic parsing and then passing the resulting chunks of code to `compile/Eval.scala`.
+For all definitions, sbt manages the classpaths and recompilation process to obtain the settings.
+It also provides a way for users to define project, task, and configuration delegation, which ends up being used by the delegates function.